IBM/cp4aiops-connectors-ticket-template/README.md

 ## Files
 - `bundle-artifacts` folder: contains the yaml files for deploying to Kubernetes
 - `bundlemanifest.yaml`: the file used to install the connector into CP4AIOps
-- `src/main`: the Java files for the integration.
-This integration is built using Liberty and Maven
-- `src/test`: example Java JUnit files

 ### Configuration